AshishAhuja124/lazy/README.md

-I have created a fake server to serve as a backend to install run these commands in your folder
+I have created a fake online REST Api to install run these commands in your folder

 npm install -g json-server